Xyclade/MachineLearning/Readme.md

 Note that now the correctly classified emails are those who are classified as ham.
 Here we see that indeed, when you use only 50 features, the amount of ham that gets classified correctly is significantly lower in comparison to the correct classifications when using 100 features.
 You should be aware of this and always verify your model for all classes, so in this case for both spam and ham  test data.

-To recap the example, we've worked through how you can use Naive Bayes to classify email has ham or spam, and got results of up to 87.26% correct classification for spam and 97.79% for ham.
+To recap the example, we've worked through how you can use Naive Bayes to classify email as ham or spam, and got results of up to 87.26% correct classification for spam and 97.79% for ham.
 This shows that Naive Bayes indeed performs pretty well for classifying email as ham or spam.

 With this we end the example of Naive Bayes.
 If you want to play around a bit more with Naive Bayes and Spam classification the corpus website also has a set of 'hard ham'  emails that you could try to classify correctly by tweaking the feature amounts and removing more stopwords.